 Statement of the Church of Scientology International

-Leah Remini’s “reality” show, like her last one, is nothing more than a scripted, rehearsed, acted and dramatized work of fiction.
-She and the other anti-Scientologists in her program have been expelled from the Church for unethical conduct.
+Leah Remini’s “reality” show “Aftermath” is really “Leah Remini: After Money.”
+It is nothing more than a scripted, rehearsed, acted and dramatized work of fiction.
+Like the other anti-Scientologists in her program, she was expelled from the Church years ago for unethical conduct.

-Leah Remini has repeatedly disparaged and exploited her former faith for profit and attention through a series of failed publicity stunts, culminating in her reality TV show featuring a cast of admitted liars who to make a buck have been telling differing versions of the same false tales of abuse for years.
+Leah Remini has repeatedly disparaged and exploited her former faith for profit and attention through a series of failed publicity stunts, culminating in her reality TV show featuring a cast of admitted liars who, to make a buck, have been telling differing versions of the same false tales of abuse for years.
 Many of their allegations have been reviewed and discredited in courts of law.
 A&E’s promotion of their agenda smacks of bigotry.
-It also is sad that Leah Remini attacks and exploits those who tirelessly worked to help her when no one else was willing to tolerate her behavior.
+It also is sad that Remini attacks and exploits those who tirelessly worked to help her when no one else was willing to tolerate her behavior.
 The Church was always there for Leah Remini, including picking her up from the ground after her meltdown following her firing from The Talk.